up42/docs/source/going-further/api-walkthrough.rst

 To update a workflow you just overwrite it by sending a POST request to the workflow task endpoint.
-As an example we are going to replace the Landsat 8 AOI Clipped data block by the :ref:`SPOT 6/7 AOI Clipped
+As an example we are going to replace the Pléiades Download data block by the :ref:`SPOT 6/7 Donwload
-<spot-aoiclipped-block>` data block.
+<spot-download-block>` data block.
 For that we have the following
 payload, enumerating all the tasks:

 .. code:: js

    [
      {
-       "name": "First task SPOT 6/7 AOI clipped data block", "parentName": null,
+       "name": "First task SPOT 6/7 Download data block", "parentName": null,
        "blockID": "0f15e07f-efcc-4598-939b-18aade349c5"
      },
     {
-      "name": "land-cover-classification",
+      "name": "pansharpen",
-      "parentName": "First task SPOT 6/7 AOI clipped data block", "blockID": "3f5f4490-9e58-490f-80e0-9a464355d5ce"
+      "parentName": "First task SPOT 6/7 Download data block", "blockID": "3f5f4490-9e58-490f-80e0-9a464355d5ce"
     }
   ]